Adri6336/Stegocrypt-GUI/README.md

 # Stegocrypt-GUI
 *Only PNG images are supported currently*

 Tool for easily steganographically embedding AES-256 encrypted messages into images.
-Designed for users with no programming experience to get the most out of steganographic communication.

 All you'll need to do to start is:

 1. Run Stegocrypt-GUI
 2. Write a message